VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/Tutorials/creating-custom-module.md

 ﻿# Create New Module from Template

 In this guide, we will learn how to create your own custom module according to your business or technical needs using the Virto Commerce ecosystem.

+!!! note
+    To develop a module that can work with different database systems without having to rewrite your code for each one, follow [this guide](../../Fundamentals/Persistence/DB-Agnostic/creating-custom-module.md).

 ## Create solution from template
 To run your own Virto Commerce module, you can [create it from scratch](create-new-module-from-scratch.md).
 However, it is recommended that you do it based on a predefined template.
 To do this: